 Working With Children

-NSW Child Protection (Prohibited Employment) Act
+NSW Child Protection (Working with Children) Act

-All students undertaking a placement in a Qld Health site must complete the application to obtain a Blue Card prior to attending the placement.
+All students undertaking a placement in a QLD Health site must complete the application to obtain a Blue Card prior to attending the placement.
 Please liaise with the relevant Clinical Educator Coordinator to arrange the Blue Card application.
 Students are advised the Blue Card application can take up to 6 weeks to process.